 NITTING was unknown in England until the middle of the sixteenth century.
-Although generally attributed to the Spaniards, the Scots lay claim to the invention of the art, from the fact of the first company of Stocking Knitters, established at Paris, having taken for their patron St. Fiacre,-who is said to have been a son of one of the kings of Scotland.
+Although generally attributed to the Spaniards, the Scots lay claim to the invention of the art, from the fact of the first company of Stocking Knitters, established at Paris, having taken for their patron St. Fiacre,-who is said to have been a ne of the kings of Scotland.
+It is cerson of one of the kings of Scotland.
 It is certain, however, that knitting was practised both in Spain and Italy prior to our knowledge of it in England.
-Having, in a former work, entered fully into the history of this useful art, it is unnecessary again to pursue the subject; we shall, therefore, for the better understanding of the following directions, at once commence with an-
+Having, in a former work, entered fully into the history of this useful art, it is unnecessary again to pursue the subject; we shall, therefore, for the better understanding of the following directions, at once commence with an